 A TFT file is no longer built and placed in the bianyi folder on Compile.
 To generate a TFT file, one has to use the TFT file output menuitem located under the File menu

 The Nextion Editor contains a built-in Simulator that can be accessed via the toolbar Debug.
 To be clear this is not a precision emulator and is intended to be sufficient to assist in debugging a users project.
 It in no way is meant to replicate the Nextion device exactly.
-(Any Windows OS is sufficient to make such precision unattainable.)
-The debug Simulator will be covered in more detail in Section 4 of this Guide.
+(Any Windows OS is already sufficient to make such precision unattainable).
+The Debug Simulator will be covered in more detail in Section 3 of this Guide.

 If a project is not currently loaded in the Nextion Editor, Debug will open a dialog to open a compiled *.TFT file directly.
 This is handy for loading demos or sharing ideas without surrendering your original source code.
 Although the Debug Simulator can run a *.TFT file from any Nextion Series or model supported by the version of the Nextion Editor, it is important that the same version of Nextion Editor and *.TFT file is used to successfully simulate. (ie: an older v0.36 project TFT file can not be used with the current version of the Nextion Editor.)